One of the most amazing peanut flour recipes, a rich low carb chocolate cake. This gluten free cake is topped with a sugar free buttercream frosting.

 Peanut Flour is my new favorite alternative flour for low carb baking.
 It does give a slight peanut butter flavor, but some of the fat has been removed so it is much lighter than using ground peanuts.

-I'm still experimenting with peanut flour as this is only the third recipe I've used it in.
+I'm still experimenting with peanut flour recipes as this is only the third I've used it in.
 Last weekend, I baked a regular boxed cake for my family to enjoy while I was away on a business trip.

 I looked over what others have done and then compared that to some regular chocolate cake recipes that I have in my collection.
 I took a little from all the recipes and came up with my own.

 After reading how others make low carb cakes, I decided to cut parchment paper into circles that would line the bottom of my metal 9 inch round cake pans.

 That worked out really well, as the cakes came right out of the pans.
 I'm sure they would have stuck if I didn't use the parchment paper.

 If there are no peanut allergies in your home, this is a wonderful low carb chocolate cake to share with your family.
 It may have a hint of peanut butter in it, but that shouldn't get any complaints.

 - 2 cups peanut flour

-- 1 teaspoon stevia extract powder
+- 1 teaspoon stevia concentrated powder

-- 1/2 cup cocoa powder
+- ½ cup cocoa powder